Kurnell to Cronulla Coastal Walk

 Logistics

-Below are the logistics that one need to know before going on the Kurnell to Cronulla walk:
+Below are the logistics that one needs to know before going on the Kurnell to Cronulla walk:

 • Starting point: Kurnell (Cape Solander).